Dr Challoner's Grammar School

-Dr Challoner's Grammar School (also known as DCGS, Challoner's Boys or simply Challoner's) is a selective grammar school for boys, with a co-educational Sixth Form, in Amersham, Buckinghamshire, England.
+Dr Challoner's Grammar School (also known as DCGS, Challoner's Boys or simply Challoner's) is an 11–18 boys selective grammar school, with a co-educational Sixth Form, in Amersham, Buckinghamshire, England.
 It was given academy status in January 2011.

 It was founded in 1624 in accordance with the last will and testament of Robert Chaloner.
-Chaloner, a Doctor of Divinity, was Rector of Amersham from 1576 to his death in 1621.
-He was also a Canon of St George’s Chapel, Windsor from 1584.
+Chaloner, a Doctor of Divinity, who was Rector of Amersham from 1576 to his death in 1621.
+He was also a Canon of St George's Chapel, Windsor from 1584.

 History

+Early history

 In his will, Robert Chaloner left money to establish a grammar school in Amersham.